IlyasMRush/IlyasMRush.github.io/_posts/2023-03-25-retropy-tutorial-movement-part-1.md

 ---
 title: retroPy Movement (Part I)
 date: 2022-04-23 12:00:00 -500
-categories: [retroPy,Tutorials]
+categories: [retroPy Tutorials, Movement]
 tags: []
 ---

 ## Introduction

 Welcome to the retroPy Movement tutorial.
-For this tutorial, we will go learn to move and control sprites in your retroPy game.
+For this tutorial, we will learn to move and control sprites in your retroPy game.

 ## Installing Asset
 Before we begin, I recommend downloading the asset below as we will be using it in this tutorial.